okyeron/OMX-27/Docs.md

 There are several different MidiFX available for each slot.
 Select a MidiFX slot, and you can edit the parameters for that instance of a MidiFX.

-Each MidiFX type will have a chance parameter.
+Each MidiFX type has a chance parameter.
 If this is less than 100%, than there is a chance this effect will not be applied.

 Available MidiFX:
 - Chance: Uses randomness to determine if a note passes through: 100% or gets killed: 0%